 SUBMITTING AN ABSENTEE BALLOT

-Location and time: Ballots mailed to the county election office must be received no later than 8:00 p.m. on election day.
+Location and time: Ballots mailed to the county election office or polling place must be received no later than 8:00 p.m. on election day.

-Other absentee ballot submission information: UOCAVA voters who have received and marked a paper ballot may return their absentee ballot by email, fax, and mail.
+Other absentee ballot submission information: UOCAVA voters who have received and marked a ballot may return their absentee ballot by email, fax or mail.
 All ballots must be received by the county election office by 8 p.m. on Election Day, unless returning electronically.
 If returning an absentee ballot electronically, it must be sent to the county election office by 8 p.m. on Election Day, and received by 5 p.m. the next day.

 Early voting qualifications: Any registered voter may fill out an absentee application and vote in person at their county election office.

-Before you will be permitted to receive a ballot, you will need to present a current ID.
+ID Requirements: Before you will be permitted to receive a ballot, you will need to present a current photo ID.
 If you do not have a photo ID, you can provide one of the following:

 - a current utility bill